Everything you need to know as a beginner to yoga in Worcestershire and beyond

 What equipment do I need and where do I get it?

 For a yoga class you will need a yoga mat.
 You can get these in lots of high street stores and sometimes even supermarkets.
-If you are looking for a green/eco mat option you might like to try online suppliers:
+I have some new equipment for sale here and I can bring it to class for you.

 A yoga block can also be helpful if you find sitting on the floor for periods of a challenge.